Publishers of technology books, eBooks, and videos for creative people

 Arek Dreyer and Ben Greisler offer the eight steps involved in upgrading or migrating to OS X Server, in this excerpt from Apple Pro Training Series: OS X Server Essentials 10.10: Using and Supporting OS X Server on Yosemite.

-Mark Wood, author of Apple Pro Training Series: Pages, Numbers, and Keynote, shares 10 ways to harness the real power of Numbers.
+Mark Wood, author of Apple Pro Training Series: Pages, Numbers, and Keynote, provides real-world time-savers (and occasional pitfalls) in Pages.

 My sister is currently living overseas.
 Last month, her Mac was stolen.
 Unfortunately, she didn't have Find My Mac enabled, as she was running an older version of OS X, which didn't support it.
 The police did manage to recover the Mac after a few days, but this situation got me thinking... how could you track down a stolen Mac without Find My Mac enabled?
 Certainly, there are commercial third-party apps that could help.
 But, what about something a typical Mac user might have installed?
 What about Dropbox?